mkarneim/pojobuilder/README.md

 public @interface MyDefaultDirectives {
 }
 ```
-@MyDefaultDirectives is annotated by @GeneratePojoBuilder.
+`@MyDefaultDirectives` is annotated by `@GeneratePojoBuilder`.
-This declares it as an default configuration annotation for @GeneratePojoBuilder.
+This declares it as an default configuration annotation for `@GeneratePojoBuilder`.
 In this case a value for the element 'withName' is specified.
 It overrides the default name pattern.

 In order to use your default configuration annotation, you have to place it on any Java element
-next to the standard annotation @GeneratePojoBuilder:
+next to the standard annotation `@GeneratePojoBuilder`:
 ```java
 @MyDefaultDirectives
 @GeneratePojoBuilder